sshanshans/stat140/content/_index.md

 We will be using the programming language R and Rstudio.
 R is one of the most commonly used programming languages in academic research and industry.
 Knowing R is a marketable skill.
 In this class, you will learn enough about R to conduct basic data analysis tasks.
 Please install [R](https://cran.r-project.org) and [Rstudio](https://cran.r-project.org) at your earliest convenience.

+#### Datacamp
+In the first two weeks, you will be asked to complete 4 DataCamp assignment.
+You will get an email by the first day of class inviting you to join our class organization with an assignment pointing you to the specific chapters to do.
+Available for free.

 <hr>

 ### Navigate the course website